Agricultural and Environmental Quality

 Course will focus on relationships between human activities and soil and environmental quality.
 Lectures will concentrate on fundamentals of soil and environmental science, using case studies to illustrate basic principles.
 Intended for non-majors.
 (B)

 Fundamentals of soil science emphasizing the physical, chemical and biological properties of soils in relation to growth of native and agricultural plants and environmental uses.
 (P)

 Introduction to Soils in the Environment Laboratory

 Hands-on exposure to soils-related properties and processes.

-Credits: 2; can be repeated with a change in content up to 6 credits.
+Credits: 2; can be repeated for up to 6 credits.

 Students learn to inventory soil properties and record them on a standard form used by USDA soil scientists.
-Students travel locally to the field and also attend a 3-day regional soil judging contest where they learn to classify soils using soil taxonomy and to interpret soil quality and behavior from soil properties.
+Students travel locally to the field and also attend a 3-day Regional Soil Judging contest.
+Students learn to classify soils using Soil Taxonomy and to interpret soil quality and behavior from soil properties.